tails1154/TailsSign/README.md

 The app.js file is the file that is the server.
 Be sure to change the server on the client (client host something.txt)
+# Why is it not running, I have all the modules installed!

+You are requied to make a directory called "audio" and put a mp3 called "connect.mp3".